 Follow the signs to Jøkulhytta.
-Upon arriving at the Appelsinhytta lodge, located 2/5 of the stretch, many stops for snacks before the steep climb starts.
+Upon arriving at the Appelsinhytta lodge, located at 2/5 of the stretch, many choose to stop for a rest and some snacks before the steep ascent begins.
 The last ground against Jøkulhytta is both long and steep, so it pays to have good skis.
 The cottage is only serviced at Easter and on May 17th.
 The trip is suitable for experienced skiers.
-The walk to the glacier should be conducted on a fair day, so show pay attention to weather and road conditions.
+The walk to the glacier should be conducted on a fair day, so pay attention to weather and conditions before setting out.

 JØKULRUNDEN 1850 m